 How Should I Prepare?

-- You may be instructed to fast prior to the biopsy
+You may take any medications prior to the exam

 What Are the Benefits and Risks?